 Slovenia Idea Camp

-The Skills for the Future Idea Camp was divided into 2 days and held online due to the restrictions caused by the Covid-19 pandemic.
-82 students from 10 schools from across Slovenia attended this event that took place in November 2020.
+The Skills for the Future Idea Camp was divided into 2 days and held online due to the restrictions imposed by the Covid-19 pandemic.
+82 students from 10 schools across Slovenia attended the event in November 2020.

-Before working on their innovations, students had an outstanding opportunity to attend the lecture from a special guest: Aleš Ugovšek from the Chamber of Commerce and Industry of Slovenia.
+Before starting their work on developing innovative ideas, students attended a lecture from a special guest: Aleš Ugovšek from the Chamber of Commerce and Industry of Slovenia.

-The theme for this year’s idea Camp was magnets and DOMEL – a Slovenian electric motor manufacturer – was invited to discuss the topic and prepare the challenges for students to work on.
+The theme for this year’s Idea Camp was magnets.
+DOMEL – a Slovenian electric motor manufacturer – was invited to discuss the topic and elaborate challenges for the students.